EastMed-Poseidon Pipeline

 Intrusion of A Biodiversity Hotspot

 Deep below the waves of the Mediterranean Sea lies a mystic underwater world.
 Submarine canyons, mud volcanoes and seamounts cover the seafloor.[42]
 Scientists are still exploring what lives under crushing pressures in this moon-like landscape.[43]
-Despite its small area, the Mediterranean Sea is home to numerous marine animals and plants.[44]
+Despite its small area, the Mediterranean Sea is home to numerous marine animal and plant species.[44]
 More than 17,000 marine species live in the Mediterranean Sea.[45]
 20 to 30 percent of these are unique to the region.[46]
 Today, climate change troubles the rare ecosystem.[47]
 Pollution and global warming threaten to wipe out many of the species that live in this biodiversity hotspot.[48]
 For DEPA and Edison, these endangered dark and unknown waters are nothing more than a construction site for their EastMed pipeline.

 Climate Costs